YLTsai0609/cs50/chp0.md

 ## Idea, psudo code, function, condition, boolean statement, and loop

-* when problem size getting bigger, solving time basically the same.
+* When problem size getting bigger, solving time basically the same.
-* intutively, we get twice size bigger problem, we just one more step to solving probelm
+* Intutively, we get twice size bigger problem, we just one more step to solving probelm

 ## (psudo code) Tansfer this idea into code

-* basically no standard format
+* Basically no standard format
-* use english, or your language, some number, to present your idea
+* Use english, or your language, some number, to present your idea

 <img src='./images/chp_28.png'></img>

-* it will translate into a language called `scratch`,  `python`,  `C`
+* It will translate into a language called `scratch`,         `python`,         `C`
 * the yello highlight word call `function`, it is a verb to do someting!

 <img src='./images/chp_29.png'></img>